f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab1.rst

      .. image:: ../images/image16.png

-   -  View of the Self IP List after all Self IPs have been defined:
+   -  Example view of the Self IP List from BIG-IP-A after all Self IPs have been defined:

      .. image:: ../images/image17.png

 Lab Summary
-^^^^^^^^^^^
+***********
 In this lab, you setup basic BIG-IP network-level configuration settings.
 After completion of these lab tasks, you should have network connectivity between the devices on all VLANs.
-These configuration objects will assist with the following labs.
+These configuration objects will assist with the subsequent labs.

 This completes Lab 1.